Find The Best Divorce & Family Lawyers Near You

 If mediation or negotiation is unsuccessful (or if it is unsuitable – for example, if there are safeguarding issues) then a Court application may be made.

 If you go to Court then a judge will decide where your child should live, having considered their best interests and their own wishes and feelings (depending on their age, as discussed above).
-They will make a Child Arrangements Order directing issues such as residence and contact.
+They will make a Child Arrangements Order setting out who the child will live with and a schedule of contact between the child and the non-resident parent.

 A Child Arrangements Order will typically remain in force until your child is 16 years old, although it can be extended to age 17 or 18.